 Voyage income is recognised when services are rendered.
 Freight revenues from the operations of vessels are recognised in the period earned.
 Such revenues and the related operating costs, applicable to voyages in progress at the end of a reporting period, are recognised pro-rata over the estimated duration of the voyage on the percentage of completion method of accounting.
-In 2018, with the adoption of IFRS 15, the company has changed its recognition of freight revenue, previously pro-rated based on a discharge to discharge basis, to load port to discharge basis.
+With the adoption of IFRS 15, the company recognized freight revenue pro-rated based on a load port to discharge basis.
 Revenue earned on voyages in progress at the end of the reporting period but not yet billed is reflected on the accompanying balance sheets as unbilled receivables within other receivables and prepayments.